monicavaldez/brevarium-romanum-api/README.md

-# 1954 Brevarium Romanum API
+# 1954 Breviarium Romanum API

 Reformed by order of the Holy Ecumenical Council of Trent.
 Published by order of Pope St. Pius V and revised by Clement VIII, Urban VIII, and Leo XIII

-Includes the Ordo Insularum Philippinarum
+Includes the Ordo Insularum Philippinarum.

 Imprenta de la